MiSTer-devel/PMD85_MiSTer/Readme.md

 ### Connect your PMD core to serial console (optional)

 * this is optional - just in case you want to try to communicate with other world
-* You need MISTer user port cable with UART to USB converter. **Please mind MISTer FPGA uses 3.3V logic and your converter MUST support it.
-Otherwise you will destroy your MISTer!**
+* You need MiSTer user port cable with UART to USB converter. **Please mind MiSTer FPGA uses 3.3V logic and your converter MUST support it.
+Otherwise you will destroy your MiSTer!**
 * On PC run some terminal program (Hercules, Hyperterminal, ...) and set 4800 Baud, 8 data bits and Parity None (this is for monitor console)
 * In PMD monitor (after reset) press Shift + STOP keys (Shift + TAB).
 This turns on PMD console